-Prerequisite: Visual Studies or be a junior or senior
+Prerequisite: Visual Studies I or be a junior or senior One Semester: .5 Credit Open to Grades 9-12

-This elective course is a continuation of visual studies and will build on the skills learned in visual studies.
-Depending on the makeup of the course, the class may include advanced projects in such areas as drawing and design, ceramics and sculpture, painting, and cartooning.
+This elective course is a continuation of visual studies and will build on the skills learned in Visual Studies I. This is primarily a drawing course, but students may also work with ceramics and sculpture, painting, and cartooning.